Republican Guard (Democratic Republic of the Congo): Organization

 Brigadier General Dieudonné Banze Lubundji was commander of the Republican Guard.
-He was appointed in 2007, and from 2003–2006 was FARDC deputy chief of staff for operations.
+He was appointed in 2007, and from 2003 to 2006 was FARDC deputy chief of staff for operations.
 By 2014, he was promoted to major general and given command of the Land Forces (Forces du Terrestres).
 The commander before him, Jean-Claude Kifwa, became commander of the 9th Military Region (Province Orientale).
 Ilunga Kampate was appointed Republican Guard commander during the September 2014 military command reshuffle, and was replaced in April 2020 by president Félix Tshisekedi with Christian Tshiwewe Songe.

 In an effort to extend his personal control across the country, Joseph Kabila has deployed the GR at key airports, ostensibly in preparation for an impending presidential visit.
 At the end of 2005, there were Guards deployed in Mbandaka, Kindu, Lubumbashi, Bukavu, Kolwezi, staying many months after the President had left.
 They are still deployed at Kisangani's Bangoka airport, where they appear to answer to no local commander and have caused trouble with MONUC troops there.

 The GR is also supposed to undergo the integration process, but as of January 2007, only one battalion had been announced as being integrated.
 Formed at a brassage centre in the Kinshasa suburb of Kibomango, the battalion included 800 men, half from the former GSSP and half from the MLC and RCD Goma.

 By the summer of 2016, the GR has been reorganized from its original strength of three brigades into ten regiments.
 As of December 2016, the Republican Guard is organized as follows: